Broadcaster CME completes sale of preferred stock to Time Warner

+* Basic resources, defence stocks also in demand (Adds details, closing prices)

-PRAGUE Central European Media Enterprises (CME) (CETV.O) (CETV.PR) has completed the sale of 200,000 shares of new convertible class B preferred stock for $200 million to shareholder Time Warner (TWX.N) as part of a plan to reduce debt.
+PRAGUE, June 26 Central European Media Enterprises (CME) has completed the sale of 200,000 shares of new convertible class B preferred stock for $200 million to shareholder Time Warner as part of a plan to reduce debt.

 Broadcaster CME said in a statement late on Tuesday it would use the sale proceeds, along with $100 million raised in a public share offering in May, to repurchase a portion of outstanding 11.625 percent senior notes that come due in 2016.